Visit the Future Students' website for information on how to find a supervisor.

 The Supervision website has sections on being a supervisor and being a supervisee, and so addresses supervisors, Master’s students, PhD students, and postdoctoral fellows.
 It also offers a general set of timelines or stages in supervision, from the first steps to postdoctoral research.
 At the request of graduate students, it also has a growing section on questions and answers that attempt to clarify ambiguous situations.

-The main highlights of the supervisor and supervisee sections of the Supervision website are the pages on clarifying and discussing expectations, student-supervisor relationships, problems and solutions, and avoiding delays.
+The main highlights of the supervisor and supervisee sections of the Supervision website are the pages on clarifying and discussing expectations, student-supervisor relationships, planning for success, and avoiding delays.